August 9, 2017

 Average Church Member in Philippi: I hear what you are saying.
 We will see what happens.

 Isn’t that how it always happens?

 So, how would you have responded in Paul’s position?
 I may have said something like, “Are you kidding me?
-Do you believe a single word that jealous, underling preacher has to say?
+Do you believe a single word that jealous underling preacher has to say?
 Consider the source.
 He knows you all listen to me and wants me out.
 This is his chance.
-Just ask Epahproditus, he will tell you the truth.
+Just ask Epaphroditus.
+He will tell you the truth.
 You all should send this guy packing.”

 That, my friends, is what you call a mature Christian response.
 Jesus wins, and because Jesus wins we may endure losses, but we will not lose.
 That’s the secret sauce of a mature Christian disposition.

 Lord Jesus, yours is the name that is above every name.
 We thank you that we bear your name, which means we can be truly humble.
 Help us when we are misrepresented or maligned to not take it personally but to instead take the high road.
 Grow us up into maturity, even the fullness of Christ.
 We pray in Jesus’ name, amen.

 - Why do we have such a need to defend and vindicate ourselves when we are done wrong as Paul was in Philippi?

 - How can we make a better response than the average church member in Philippi?

 - What keeps us from taking the high road in such gossipy scenarios as this one?